 - Study a range of literary works, looking at their history, genre and themes

-- Critically examine the history of equality law, learning how to critique and analyse such legislation.
+- Critically examine the history of equality in law and society

 - Explore the relationship between representation, culture and politics.

-- Develop skills in critical and analytical writing and thinking.
+- Develop effective critical and analytical thinking and writing skills

-- Examine what equality, diversity and inclusion mean in today’s organisations.
+- Examine what equality, diversity and inclusion mean in today’s culture and workplaces

-Graduates can access a diverse variety of careers in politics, journalism, law, human rights and human resources.
-This course opens up opportunities in equality, diversity, inclusion, policy development and advocacy in governmental institutions as well as non-governmental organisations (including the charitable sector and international development agencies.
+Graduates will be able to pursue a variety of careers ranging from politics, journalism, law, human rights as well as human resources.
+Graduates will also find opportunities in equality, diversity, inclusion, policy development and advocacy in governmental institutions as well as non-governmental organisations (including the charitable sector and international development agencies).

 What will I study?